Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 * For JVM, companion block members should appear as `static` members, and companion extensions should not include their static receiver.
-* In Native, companion block members should be explicitly marked as such, and companion extensions should include information about their static receiver.
+* In other platforms, companion block members should be explicitly marked as such, and companion extensions should include information about their static receiver.

 This showcases the expectations in different platforms: whereas in the JVM